AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

 This repository is part of following article that documents [Helsinki Region Travel Time Matrix](https://zenodo.org/record/3247564) -dataset consisting of travel time/distance data for years 2013, 2015 and 2018:

  - Tenkanen, H. & T. Toivonen.
+(2020).
 Longitudinal spatial dataset on travel times and distances by different travel modes in Helsinki Region.
-Scientific Data (under review).
+Scientific Data 7, 77. https://doi.org/10.1038/s41597-020-0413-y.

 -----